 San Francisco, CA 94105

-Results from the October 2020 administration of the California Bar Examination will be available to applicants on a date to be determined in January 2021.
-The contact information on file will be used to communicate your exam results.
+Results from the February 2021 administration of the California Bar Exam will be available to applicants through their Applicant Portal on May 7, 2021, at 6:00 p.m.
+Communications regarding exam results will be sent to the applicant’s contact information on file.
 Please note that applicants will not be able to change their contact information the week before the exam results are released.

 You will be able to determine whether your name appears on the pass list through the State Bar’s website at 6:00 p.m.
-(Pacific Time) on a date to be determined in January 2021.
-You will need your File Number and Applicant Number, which are listed on the admittance tickets and ID badges, to access the pass list.
+(Pacific Time) on May 7, 2021.
+You will need your file number and applicant number, which are listed on the admittance tickets and ID badges, to access the pass list.